 Nehru Trophy Boat Race is organized annually in the first week of August near the Punnamada Lake, Alappuzha (Kerala).
-Nehru Trophy Boat Race 2015 will be starting from 08 August in Kerala.
+68th Nehru Trophy Boat Race will be celebrated on 8th August in 2020.

 |Venue||Punnamada Lake, Alappuzha, Kerala|

 Nehru Trophy Boat Race, Alappuzha - The Nehru Boat Race is Kerala's most looked forward to sporting event, and attended by participants and tourists from across the state's borders.
 Held at Punnamada Lake in Alappuzha on the second Saturday of August every year, the event took shape after such an affair was organised in honour of Pandit Jawaharlal Nehru on his visit to Kerala in 1952.
 Prime Minister Nehru enjoyed the thrill of being part of the snake-boat race, and announced a rolling trophy to the winner.

 The snake boat or 'chundan vallam' ploughs through the lake's waters, gaily decorated with flags and silk parasols.
 Traditionally, these snake boats were used in battle and measure between 60 to 65 metres.
 The snake-shaped boat has the capacity to carry more than a hundred passengers.

 During the race, each snake boat has 95 oarsmen, five 'amarakkar' or controllers, and ten 'nilakkar' or cheerleaders.
 Vanchipattu, or songs with very catchy beats are sung by about ten singers on board, keep the boatmen's spirits high.
 These beats have devotional and mythological themes.